In an era of information-overload, competitive intelligence and competitor/press monitoring can be your differentiator

 Sharing the sales benefit

-These successes also depend on the correct implementation and usage of the software and the data produced.
-Done well, BI also produces intangible benefits, such as better employee engagement or a more pleasant, well-integrated working environment.
+Done well, CI also throws off intangible benefits, such as better employee engagement and a more pleasant, well-integrated working environment.

-In those cases, the majority of employees must ask someone else in the organisation for help when they have to make a data-driven decision.
+In those cases, the majority of employees must ask someone else in the organisation for help in making a data-driven decision.

 In short, restricting access to business insight is a false saving.
+Don’t be fooled.